Building a plan

 How to use page view

-Toggle Page view in the toolbar to constrain the canvas to printable pages.
-Page guides show the page boundaries as a grid overlay so you can lay out the diagram across multiple pages.
+Toggle Page View in the toolbar to constrain the canvas to printable pages.
+Page Boundaries show the page edges as an overlay so you can lay out the diagram across multiple pages.
+While either is on, an Add Page Rectangle button appears.

 How to auto-layout the diagram

-1. Select one or more nodes (click + Shift-click, or drag a marquee).
+1. Select one or more steps (click + Shift-click, or drag a marquee).

 How to undo / redo

-Ctrl/Cmd + Z undoes the last action; Ctrl/Cmd + Shift + Z redoes it.
-Most actions (add, delete, move, resize, edge changes, waypoint drags) are undoable.
+Ctrl/Cmd + Z undoes the last action; Ctrl/Cmd + Shift + Z (or Ctrl/Cmd + Y) redoes it.
+Most actions (add, delete, move, resize, edge changes, bend-point drags) are undoable.
+Undo/redo is scoped to the diagram tab you’re on — switching tabs starts a fresh history for that tab.

 Screen reference